 On July 18, 2016 New Hampshire Department of Cultural Resources Commissioner Van McLeod passed away at Concord Hospital.
 First confirmed as commissioner in 1992 he was, as he would say, “the longest-serving commissioner in captivity.”
 More important than his long tenure though, was his deep commitment to the arts in our state.

 Van McLeod was a tireless champion for art and culture in all forms.

-This event is 6-8:00pm on March 12, 2016 in the Hatbox Theatre in the Steeplegate Mall complex (270 Loudon Rd, Concord, New Hampshire) [map and directions].
+This event will be 6-8:00pm on May 14 in the Hatbox Theatre in the Steeplegate Mall complex (270 Loudon Rd, Concord, New Hampshire) [map and directions].
 There will be three readings.